DotNet2Web/CsvCore/CsvCore/Documentation/CsvCoreWriter.md

 Thats it, seems easy enough right?

-In case you want to write your csv header different then the property names of you model, you can use the `Header` attribute in the model.
+In case you want to write your csv header different from the property names of you model, you can use the `Header` attribute in the model.
 Using the `Header` attribute you can specify the name of the header column in the csv file.

 CSV file